breadcat/blog.minskio.co.uk/content/quotes.md

 >Follow the money <!-- all the presidents men -->

+>Forged bonds harm no one! <!-- going postal TV series -->

 >Fuck off up the model village <!-- hot fuzz -->

 >Fuck the state <!-- drug sniffing cats-->